-'''

 a.
 1 sg fut femb.
 1 sg femc. sg femd. sg past

-'''

-Of these four alternatives, only b, c, and d are available.
+Each of these represents a pattern to be matched against the MPS component of the context.
 Alternative a is unavailable because it requires the component fut, which is not present in the MPS.
+On the other hand, b, c, and d are available.
 Of the available alternatives, b is the most restrictive, matching three of the four components of the MPS.
 Alternatives c and d are less restrictive, matching only two of the four components of the MPS.